nmhjklnm/agent-protocol/README.md

 ### Journey 2: Ephemeral “Stateless” Run (Create + Wait)

+This journey demonstrates a one-shot run, where you create a thread and run in one request, and wait for the final output.
+This is useful for stateless interactions, where you want to start fresh each time.
+Good use cases include extraction or research agents.

 ```hurl
 # Launch a one-shot run with a brand new ephemeral thread,
 # and wait for the final output right away.